coderefinery/snakemake_hackathon/content/Snakemake_intro.md

 snakemake --cores 1
 ```

 The execution will take a little bit more than 40 seconds.
 Snakemake uses only one core, executing one job at a time.
 Let's increase number of cores to 2.
+To run the full workflow again, even though the files have already been processed, remember to add the `--forceall` flag.
 ```bash
 snakemake --cores 2 -F
 ```